kmaurinjones/WikiGameBot/README.md

 ## How it Works

-### Embeddings Model
+### Embeddings

-WikiGameBot utilizes HuggingFace's SentenceTransformer model, specifically 'sentence-transformers/all-MiniLM-L6-v2,' for generating embeddings of Wikipedia summaries.
-This model is employed to represent Wikipedia page content as high-dimensional vectors.
+WikiGameBot utilizes HuggingFace's SentenceTransformer models to generate embeddings of Wikipedia summaries, with which cosine similarity is used to calculate the topic nearest to the target at any given page.

 ### Cosine Similarity